o-vuong/Cleanit-cli/README.md

 # Cleanit CLI

 A smart command-line tool that automatically organizes files in a directory by their extensions.
-Built with shell script and enhanced with [Gum](https://github.com/charmbracelet/gum) for a beautiful terminal user interface.
+Built with Node.js and enhanced with [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) for interactive terminal prompts and [Chalk](https://github.com/chalk/chalk) for colorful output.

 ## Features